Contemplative Science Symposium 2019: Education Panel

 SEE learning (Social, Emotional and Ethical Learning) is a ground breaking SEL programme for 5 -18 year olds, which contains a unique combination of evidence based components on social and emotional learning,mindfulness/attention training, the cultivation of compassion for self and others, resiliency skills based on trauma-informed care, systems thinking, and ethical discernment.
 It contains age-specific curricula for early and late elementary, middle school and a high school curriculum is under development.
 SEE Learning is the culmination of over two decades of academic cross-cultural collaboration between Emory University and the Dalai Lama, who has long called for an education of heart and mind.
 If you would like more information and download of the free SEE Learning materials please visit the website: seelearning.emory.edu.

 Please note: these presentations are directed towards current active members of the Community of Contemplative Education (CCE).
 If you wish to participate in one of the upcoming presentations, please send an e-mail to office(at)mindandlife-europe.org.

 Prof. Katherine Weare's presentations (part 1 + 2) at the inaugural CCE meeting September 2018.
 To view the full presentations please click on it.

-Presentation of Helle Jensen & Corina Aguilar-Raab on the whole school approach project 'Empathie macht Schule'.
+This presentation was done as part of Mind & Life Europe's Community of Contemplative Education (CCE).
+It was held by Helle Jensen & Corina Aguilar-Raab on the whole school approach project 'Empathie macht Schule'.
 To view the full presentation please click on it.